-- 1. During the first class meeting, all students will be assigned to a team by the instructor. - 2.
+- 1. All students will be assigned to a team by the instructor. - 2.
 Teams will submit a paper and do a presentation for the class.
 Papers are due on presentation day. - 3.
-Papers will be approximately five pages and will describe the leadership problem (approximately 1 page), the one or two primary high-leverage behaviors (HLBs) that underlie this problem (approximately 2 pages), and plans for influencing others' HLB performance (approximately 2 pages). - 4.
-Presentations will be no more than five minutes.

-- 5. Presentation grades will be a function of the instructor's evaluation (40 points) and evaluation by classmates (10 points). - 6.
+Papers will be approximately five pages and will describe the leadership problem (approximately 1 page), the one or two primary HLBs that underlie this problem (approximately 2 pages), and plans for influencing others' motivation and ability to perform the selected HLBs (approximately 2 pages). - 4.
+Presentations will be no more than five minutes. - 5.
+Presentation grades will be a function of the instructor's evaluation (40 points) and evaluation by classmates (10 points). - 6.
 Projects and presentations will be evaluated using the following criteria (1 = Strongly Disagree to 5 = Strongly Agree) - a.
 I understand the leadership problem that the team has selected. - b.
-The HLBs that the team selected are concrete. - c.
-The HLBs are efficacious; if targets of the leadership intervention perform the HLBs, there is a good chance that the leadership problem will resolve. - d.
+The HLBs that the team selected are concrete.

+- c.
+The HLBs are efficacious; if the targets of the leadership intervention perform the HLBs, there is a good chance that the leadership problem will resolve. - d.
 The proposed influence technique targets the motivation and ability to perform the HLBs (not the downstream results).